 Alyssa, from My Life’s a Travel Movie, highly recommends taking a self-tour of the South Coast of Iceland, “You’ll get to see some of mother nature’s many incredible sights, including volcanoes, waterfalls, beaches and beautiful flower fields.”

 And if you head to Iceland at the right time of year, you’re sure to see the northern lights.
 A natural phenomenon, the lights are quite simply one of the natural wonders of the world.

 A world made of words; Ireland is a small island with a memorable punch.
 With its rich 1,000 year history and contemporary architecture, Dublin has produced many great writers.
 Walking city tours will help you to discover more about the likes of Oscar Wilde (writer of The Importance of Being Ernest), Bram Stoker (Dracula) and James Joyce (author of Ulysses).
 The tours are also a great opportunity to meet likeminded travellers.

-The museum, Titanic Belfast, is a must see.
+Outside of literature, the museum, Titanic Belfast, is a must-see.
 There are nine interactive galleries to explore, each telling the tragic story of this historic ship, built in the city between 1909 and 1912.

 In the heart of the Mediterranean is Italy.
 The birthplace of the Renaissance and one of the most exciting cultural destinations on the planet, Italy should be at the top of your list.

 Food is a universal language.
 And what is Italy most known for?
 It’s food, of course!
 From the quality of the ingredients to the reverence for tradition, eating in Italy is all about passion, pride and godere la vita (enjoying life).
 Make sure to avoid tourist traps, not only are they expensive, but they don’t always offer the true Italian experience.
 Instead speak to on board staff or local tourist guides for their recommendations.